 The purpose of this policy is to ensure schools have measures in place to effectively screen, manage and supervise all visitors.

-- develop their own school level policies and procedures to effectively screen, manage and supervise all visitors – refer to Working with Children Checks and Other Suitability Checks for School Volunteers and Visitors for more information
+- develop their own school level policies and procedures to effectively screen, manage and supervise all visitors – refer to for more information

-- ensure that any programs or content delivered by visitors comply with the requirement that education in Victorian government schools is secular (apart from the provision of Special Religious Instruction).
+- ensure that any programs or content delivered by visitors comply with the requirement that education in Victorian government schools is secular (apart from the provision of , which must operate as an opt in extra-curricular activity that students may only attend with parental consent).
 Note that general religious education classes or events may include guest speakers who are representatives of a particular faith to explain the workings and belief structures of their religion.
 However, the guest speakers must not provide instruction in their religion or promote the religion.
-For more information about general religious education refer to Special Religious Instruction – section on General religious education
+For more information about general religious education refer to the

-- refer to Members of Parliament and Candidates Visiting Schools for additional considerations when a member of parliament or a candidate for an election is proposing to visit your school.
+- refer to for additional considerations when a member of parliament or a candidate for an election is proposing to visit your school.